srtipo/coranos.github.io/bananos/developer-training/index.md

 3.1) Create a personal access token.
 ```
     Go to https://github.com/settings/tokens
+    click 'generate new token'.
+    type gh-pages in the token description.
+    select the repo checkbox.
-    click 'generate new token'. it will generate a new token.
+    github will generate a new token.
     use this token as your password when you push to github.
 ```